IBM/AI-on-Power-Level3/docs/Lab3/lab3-overview.md

-# Generate SQL query using code LLM on IBM Power10 - Lab education
+# Generate SQL query using code Large Language Model (LLM) on IBM Power10 - Lab education

 Goal of this lab is to acquire some hands-on experience with code LLMs and understand their use cases.
 In this lab, we will use a code LLM to convert a natural language query into a SQL statement which can be used to query DBs.